-In general, harmful oral bacteria can cause many other diseases and conditions both in the mouth and throughout the body.
+In general, harmful oral bacteria can cause many other diseases and conditions in the mouth and throughout the body.
 Knowing this, keeping your oral health at a healthy standing is very important.
 But unfortunately, most people have dealt with one too many oral-related conditions throughout their lifetime.

 How can you ensure your oral bacteria count is down?